Joe Nolan (ice hockey): Acting career

-Nolan would retire from hockey in 1956, but would return to Johnstown, Pennsylvania two decades later in a minor role for the movie Slap Shot.
+Nolan retired from hockey in 1956, but returned to Johnstown, Pennsylvania two decades later in a minor role for the movie Slap Shot.

-Nolan would assume the role of Clarence "Screaming Buffalo" Swamptown, a player who Chiefs players thought "was suspended forever" until he was introduced at the Federal League championship game.
+Nolan assumed the role of Clarence "Screaming Buffalo" Swamptown, a player who Chiefs players thought "was suspended forever" until he was introduced at the Federal League championship game.
 In real life, Nolan was not suspended for life - or at all - due to misconduct.
 Some of the promotional material for Slap Shot, specifically statements made by the Carlson brothers and Dave Hanson, suggested that Nolan had been banned for life from pro hockey "for some reason."
 Nolan was investigated for gambling, but was not suspended.
 If he had been suspended for life as the promotional material stated, he would have been ineligible to work as an official, which he did for a number of years after his retirement.

 Personal

 Nolan was a full-blooded Ojibwa Indian.
 He came from a large family of four brothers and five sisters, the son of Clement and Veronica Nolan.

-Upon retiring from the EHL, Nolan returned to Clinton, New York to reside, but eventually came back to the Eastern Hockey League as a linesman who was respected by players Nolan would continue to reside there until his death in 1986.
+Upon retiring from the EHL, Nolan returned to Clinton, New York to reside, but eventually came back to the Eastern Hockey League as a linesman who was respected by players.
+Nolan continued to reside there until his death in 1986.